Rensselaer Polytechnic Institute ROI Analysis

 ROI Analysis

-One year after graduation, Rensselaer Polytechnic Institute graduates earn a median of $75,120, which is higher than the annual tuition cost of $61,884.
-Five years after graduation, earnings increase to $83,054, and after ten years, graduates earn $102,051.
-The median debt for graduates is $23,750.
+One year after graduation, Rensselaer Polytechnic Institute graduates earn a median of $75,120, which is greater than the annual tuition cost of $61,884.
+Five years after graduation, earnings increase to $83,054, and after ten years, earnings reach $102,051.
+The median debt for graduates is $23,750, and 50.1% of students receive financial aid.

 Generated from College Scorecard & IPEDS data